No Data? No Problem: Robust Vision-Tabular Learning with Missing Values: Detailed Data Description

 \subsection{Tabular Attributes}

 Selection of the tabular attributes in our method is dependent on the training stage.
-We present comprehensive overview of the attributes and at which stage they are used in Table~\ref{supp_tab:ukbb_attr} for UK Biobank~\cite{sudlow2015uk}, Table~\ref{supp_tab:mnms_attr} for M\&Ms~\cite{campello2021multi}, and Table~\ref{supp_tab:dvm_attr} for DVM~\cite{huang2023dvmcarlargescaleautomotivedataset}.
+We present comprehensive overview of the attributes, at which stage they are used, and their missingness rates in Table~\ref{supp_tab:ukbb_attr} for UK Biobank~\cite{sudlow2015uk}, Table~\ref{supp_tab:mnms_attr} for M\&Ms~\cite{campello2021multi}, and Table~\ref{supp_tab:dvm_attr} for DVM~\cite{huang2023dvmcarlargescaleautomotivedataset}.
+As the M\&Ms dataset does not include missing attributes, we do not report the missingness rates.
 For the UK Biobank we also include the field IDs that are used to extract the attributes.
 The attributes that are marked as \textit{extracted} are derived using automated cardiac MRI analysis \cite{bai2018automated}.